 RC 3319.081 requires boards of education to pay nonteaching school employees for all time lost when the schools are closed because of an epidemic or other public calamity.
-Because some hourly employees are required to report to work on "snow days," sometimes the question arises as to the perceived unfairness by such employees that other hourly employees are allowed to stay at home.
-This situation is sometimes addressed in collective bargaining agreements that provide a premium pay for such employees required to report to work on calamity days.
+Because some hourly employees are required to report to work on "snow days," the question sometimes arises as to perceived unfairness that some hourly employees are allowed to stay home.
+This situation is sometimes addressed in collective bargaining agreements that provide premium pay for employees required to report to work on calamity days.

-Fair Labor Standards Act overview
+Fair Labor Standards Act (FLSA) overview